vanviegen/postgresqlite/README.md

 Start a server (if needed), wait for it, and return a DB-API compatible object.

 Arguments:
-- dirname (str): The directory where the configuration file (`postgresqlite.json`) will be read or created, and where database files will be stored.
+- dirname (str, defaults to `data/postgresqlite`): The directory where the configuration file (`postgresqlite.json`) will be read or created, and where database files will be stored.
 If the path does not exist, it will be created.
-- sqlite_compatible (bool): When set, a few (superficial) changes are made to the exposed DB-API to make it resemble the Python `sqlite3` API more closely, as described in the *Features* section.
+- sqlite_compatible (bool, defaults to `True`): When set, a few (superficial) changes are made to the exposed DB-API to make it resemble the Python `sqlite3` API more closely, as described in the *Features* section.
+- config (Config object, defaults to `None`): This can be an object returned by `get_config`.
+When `None`, the `connect` method will create a default configuration.

 Returns a [DB-API compatible connection object](https://peps.python.org/pep-0249/#connection-objects).